threefoldfoundation/www_examplesite/manual/README.md

 - members: 1 or more persons behind project (the members of the project, use the id)
 - websites:
 - tags: generic to allow us to search & show.
 Choose from:
-    - digital_twin : for project who will use digital twin as backend
+    - digitaltwin : for project who will use digital twin as backend
     - grid : for project will use the grid
     - data_center : for projects that will use the VDC (Cloud)
     - tech : techological solution